percona/pmm/docs/details/dashboards/dashboard-mongodb-instances-overview.md

 ## Document Operations

-When used in combination with *Command Operations*, this graph can help identify *write aplification*.
+When used in combination with *Command Operations*, this graph can help identify *write amplification*.
 For example, when one `insert` or `update` command actually inserts or updates hundreds, thousands, or even millions of documents.

 ## Queued Operations